Subtivals/subtivals/README.md

 ![in-situ](http://mathieu-leplatre.info/media/subtivals/subtivals-insitu.png)

-Subtivals is fully automatic, but its semi-manual mode also allows to project subtitles at theaters (or opera, ballets, ...).
+Subtivals is fully automatic, but its semi-manual mode also allows to project subtitles at theaters (or opera, ballets, concerts and other cultural events...).

 ## References